 - I’m right, you’re wrong – a dualistic, win-lose perspective

-- Morals don’t matter
+- Morals don’t matter in leadership

 Do you recognize any of these assumptions?
 Continue to read through this webpage to learn more about how they play out in the business world or society at large

 After becoming clear of the above list of assumptions, I started to script a new assumption set (enumerated further on this webpage) and invited people to use them deliberately.
 It was amazing to watch criticisms, judgments, blame and resulting problems fall away to allow for open, safe space to emerge.
 When people consciously saw themselves and others as humans with skills, talents, goals and dreams, as well as fears, concerns and emotional triggers, they were able to deal with the problems that arose with ease.
 There is hardly a lack of IQ in any organization, rather a set of EQ or emotional intelligence skills that need strengthening.
 In fact, the problems that arise in organizational and societal life are a function of the cog in a wheel mentality.
 This insight is one of the most important contributions of HCL.

 To learn how and why these legacy assumptions have been embedded into our subconscious minds and how they affect our business and societal results, keep reading…

 Who is socialized as a cog in a wheel?
 Anyone educated under a reward and punishment model, also known as the use of “carrots and sticks.”

 How are we socialized as cogs in a wheel?
 Through repetition at home, school and work, the focus on doing what is deemed as “good” and avoiding what is deemed as “bad” embeds specific assumptions into the subconscious mind.
 Unless these subconscious assumptions are questioned deliberately, which means consciously, they dutifully stay in place.